Frozen Feature Augmentation for Few-Shot Image Classification

-Given the strong improvements for brightness cFroFA, we further test brightness c$^2$FroFA (c$^2$ in \cref{tab:feature-wise}).
-On a first look, the c$^2$FroFA variant performs comparable to the cFroFA variant.
-In \cref{fig:brightness-comparison}, we report top-1 accuracy on 1- and 25-shot as a function of the brightness level.
-Results across other shots are similar and can be found in Supplementary, \crefsupp{ssec:appendix_exp_patch_drop_and_brightness}.
-Now we clearly observe that brightness cFroFA is more sensitive to the brightness level than brightness c$^2$FroFA.
-In general, brightness cFroFA only works well for small brightness levels (0.1 to 0.5), while its c$^2$FroFA counterpart performs better than the MAP baseline across the board.
-We attribute the better sensitivity properties of brightness c$^2$FroFA to the channel-wise mappings \eqref{eq:f_to_x_specific}, \eqref{eq:x_to_f_specific} on $\boldsymbol{f}^*_{c}$ \eqref{eq:single_feature} since this is the only change compared to cFroFA.
-We did not observe similar effects for posterize when switching from cFroFA to c$^2$FroFA.
+Giving the strong improvements for brightness cFroFA, we further test brightness c$^2$FroFA (see \cref{tab:feature-wise}).
+On a first look, both variants perform equally well.
+In \cref{fig:brightness-comparison}, we further report the top-1 accuracy on 1-shot and 25-shot as a function of the brightness augmentation level.
+Results across other shots are similar and can be found in Appendix, \cref{sec:appendix_exp_patch_drop_and_brightness}.
+We clearly observe that brightness cFroFA is much more sensitive to the brightness level than brightness c$^2$FroFA.
+Aross all shots, brightness cFroFA only works well for small brightness levels (0.1 to 0.5), while the c$^2$FroFA variant performs better than the MAP baseline across the board.
+We attribute the better sensitivity properties of brightness c$^2$FroFA to the channel-wise mappings \eqref{eq:f_to_x_specific}, \eqref{eq:x_to_f_specific} since this is the only change between cFroFA and c$^2$FroFA.
+We did not a observe similar effect when switching from cFroFA posterize to c$^2$FroFA posterize.